Hershel Reichman: Professorship

 Reichman became the newest member of the Rabbi Isaac Elchanan Theological Seminary faculty to occupy an endowed chair when he was invested by President Richard M. Joel as the Bronka Weintraub Professor of Talmud on September 18, 2006 in the Harry Fischel Beit Midrash of Zysman Hall on the Wilf Campus.
 Reichman also gives a weekly shiur at Rambam Mesivta in Lawrence, NY.

 Family

 Reichman's father was born in Belz, Poland to a family of Belzer Hasidic Jews.
 After World War II, Reichman's grandfather served as an emissary of the Belzer Rebbe, Rabbi Aharon Rokeach.

 One of Rabbi Reichman's sons, Rabbi Zev Reichman, is a teacher in the Isaac Breuer College of Hebraic Studies and Rebecca Ivry Department of Jewish Studies at Yeshiva University.
 He is the author of Flames of Faith: An Introduction to Chassidic Thought—adapted from the Torah classes of Rabbi Moshe Wolfson—and the translator of Remove Anger from Your Heart: A Torah Guide to Patience, Tolerance, and Emotional Well Being (הסר כעס מלבך).

 Another of Rabbi Reichman's sons, Rabbi Moshe Nechemia Reichman, is a senior rosh mesivta of Yeshivat Torat Shraga in Israel.

+A third son Rav Yitzchak Reichman is a Rebbi in the NY/NJ area.

 Reichman resides in Washington Heights, Manhattan.